 ARAD

-Each year on October 6th Hungary’s national flag is hoisted and lowered to half-mast in front of Parliament House in remembrance of the executed leaders of the 1848-49 freedom fight.
+Each year on 6 October, Hungary’s national flag is raised and lowered to half-mast in front of Parliament House in remembrance of the executed leaders of the 1848-49 freedom fight.
 These 13 martyrs for Hungarian freedom and independence from the Austrian Hapsburg rule were executed in a town called Arad on this day in 1849.

 The Hungarian Revolution of 1848−1849 is one of the most significant events in Hungarian history.
-This event is one of the bases of the national identity since it sought to achieve individual freedoms and establish national sovereignty.
-The majority of the generals were not of ethnic Hungarian origin but they fought for the cause of an independent and — for its age — liberal Hungary.
-In May 1849, Emperor Franz Joseph called for Russian help, and the joint army of Russian and Austrian forces defeated the Hungarians.
-The Hungarian Revolution ended on 13 August 1849 with the surrender at Világos, and it was followed by the Habsburg reprisal.
-Franz Joseph I. appointed Haynau, Field Marshal of the imperial army, to restore the order in Hungary.
-With the execution of the generals, Haynau wanted to set an example to the Hungarians and the world as to how rebels are to be dealt with and how to ensure order.
+It forms a foundational part of national identity, as it sought to secure individual freedoms and establish national sovereignty.
+Remarkably, many of the generals were not of ethnic Hungarian origin, but they fought for an independent — and, for its time — liberal Hungary.
+In May 1849, Emperor Franz Joseph sought Russian assistance, and the combined Russian and Austrian forces defeated the Hungarians.
+The Hungarian Revolution ended on 13 August 1849 with the surrender at Világos, followed by severe Habsburg reprisals.
+Franz Joseph I. appointed Field Marshal Haynau to restore order in Hungary. through the execution of the generals, Haynau sought to set an example to the Hungarians and the world on how rebels were to be dealt with.

-Our family has strong connection with two of these Generals.
-On the nemescsói Török side of the family, we are direct descendants of Török Ignác’s family.
-On the maternal branch of my father, we are similarly connected to Kiss Ernö.
+Our family has strong connection to two of these generals.
+On the nemescsói Török, we are direct descendants of Török Ignác, while on the maternal branch of my father’s family, we are similarly connected to Kiss Ernö.
 Our grandfather married ittebei Katalin Mária Emilia Ilona Kiss from that family.

 Ignác Török 1795-1849